tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/stripe.rst

 .. important::
    If you are testing Stripe (in **test mode**), change the **State** to *Test Mode*.
-We recommend doing this on a test Odoo database rather than on your main database.
+We recommend doing this on a test CoquiAPPs database rather than on your main database.

 .. _stripe/api_keys: